-As of December 31, 2023, our short-term and long-term material cash requirements for known contractual and other obligations were as follows:
+As of December 31, 2024, our short-term and long-term material cash requirements for known contractual and other obligations were as follows:

-Outstanding Debt and Interest Payments - As of December 31, 2023, there were no direct borrowings outstanding under our revolving credit facility.
+Outstanding Debt and Interest Payments - As of December 31, 2024, there were no direct borrowings outstanding under our revolving credit facility.
 Interest payments on any future borrowings will be determined based on prevailing interest rates at that time.
 Refer to Note 9 - Debt of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data for further detail of our debt obligations, including our revolving credit facility.

 Operating and Finance Leases - In the normal course of business, we lease real estate, vehicles, and equipment under various arrangements which are classified as either operating or finance leases.
-Future payments for such leases, excluding leases with initial terms of one year or less, were \$381.7 million at December 31, 2023, with \$89.7 million payable within the next 12 months.
+Future payments for such leases, excluding leases with initial terms of one year or less, were \$390.1 million at December 31, 2024, with \$96.9 million payable within the next 12 months.
 Refer to Note 16 - Leases of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data for further detail surrounding our lease obligations and the timing of expected future payments.

-Open Purchase Obligations - As of December 31, 2023, we had \$2.33 billion of open purchase obligations, of which payments totaling approximately \$2.02 billion are expected to become due within the next 12 months.
+Open Purchase Obligations - As of December 31, 2024, we had \$2.33 billion of open purchase obligations, of which payments totaling approximately \$2.01 billion are expected to become due within the next 12 months.
 These obligations represent open purchase orders to suppliers and subcontractors related to our construction and services contracts.
 These purchase orders are not reflected in the Consolidated Balance Sheets and are not expected to impact future liquidity as amounts should be recovered through customer billings.

 Insurance Obligations - As described in further detail in Note 2 - Summary of Significant Accounting Policies of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data, we have loss payment deductibles and/or self-insured retentions for certain insurance matters.
-As of December 31, 2023, our insurance liabilities, net of estimated recoveries, were \$220.1 million.
-Of this net amount, approximately \$39.2 million is estimated to be payable within the next 12 months.
+As of December 31, 2024, our insurance liabilities, net of estimated recoveries, were \$240.1 million.
+Of this net amount, approximately \$41.6 million is estimated to be payable within the next 12 months.
 Due to many uncertainties inherent in resolving these matters, it is not practical to estimate these payments beyond such period.
 To the extent that the amount required to settle claims covered by insurance continues to increase, the cost of our insurance coverage, including premiums and deductibles, is likely to increase.

 Contingent Consideration Liabilities - We have incurred liabilities related to contingent consideration arrangements associated with certain acquisitions, payable in the event discrete performance objectives are achieved by the acquired businesses during designated post-acquisition periods.
 The aggregate amount of these liabilities can change due to additional business acquisitions, settlement of outstanding liabilities, changes in the fair value of amounts owed based on performance during such post-acquisition periods, and accretion in present value.
-As of December 31, 2023, the present value of expected future payments relating to these contingent consideration arrangements was \$9.5 million.
-Of this amount, \$6.1 million is estimated as being payable during 2024, with the remainder due in 2025.
+As of December 31, 2024, the present value of expected future payments relating to these contingent consideration arrangements was \$29.7 million.
+Of this amount, \$20.4 million is estimated as being payable during 2025, with the remainder due pursuant to the terms of our contractual agreements, some of which extend into 2027.